Rebel Without a Cause: Production

+Background

 Warner Brothers had bought the rights to Lindner's book, intending to use the title for a film.
 Attempts to create a film version in the late 1940s eventually ended without a film or even a full script being produced.
 When Marlon Brando did a five-minute screen test for the studio in 1947, he was given fragments of one of the partial scripts.
 However, Brando was not auditioning for Rebel Without a Cause, and there was no offer of any part made by the studio.
 The film, as it later appeared, was the result of a totally new script written in the 1950s that had nothing to do with the Brando test.
 The screen test is included on a 2006 special edition DVD of the 1951 film A Streetcar Named Desire.

-According to a biography of Natalie Wood, she almost did not get the role of Judy because Nicholas Ray thought that she did not fit the role of the wild teen character.
-While on a night out with friends, she got into a car accident.
-Upon hearing this, Ray rushed to the hospital.
-While in delirium, Wood overheard the doctor murmuring and calling her a "goddamn juvenile delinquent"; she soon yelled to Ray, "Did you hear what he called me, Nick?!
-He called me a goddamn juvenile delinquent!
-Now do I get the part?!"